Goorakh/RiskOfChaos/README.md

 * Cleanse Random Item: Turns a random item or equipment (lunars prioritized) from every player into a random pearl
 * Splitscreen: Splits the screen into 9 copies of the game view, lasts 90 seconds
 * Distant Camera: Moves the camera further away from the player, lasts 90 seconds
-* Unlimited Proc Chains: Disables proc chain restrictions, lasts 60 seconds
-* Hide Health Bar: Hides all health bars, lasts 60 seconds
+* No Healthbars: Hides all health bars, lasts 60 seconds
 </details>

 <hr>